Greginkansas/-openhab-openhab1wiki/InfluxDB-Persistence.md

 ### Installation
 For installation of this persistence package please follow the same steps as if you would [install a binding](Bindings).

-Now place a persistence configuration file called influxdb.persist in the _${openhab.home}/configuration/persistence_ folder.
+Now place a persistence configuration file called influxdb.persist (or influxdb08.persist for the influxdb08 bundle) in the _${openhab.home}/configuration/persistence_ folder.
 This has the standard format as described in [[Persistence]].